peterjuma/ext-ansible-gitlab-ce/README.md

   end
 ```

-Otherwise, if running the ansible provisioner on the guest:
+**Otherwise, if running the ansible provisioner on the guest:**

+Change Vagrantfile ansible provisioning configuration

 ```
   config.vm.provision "ansible_local" do |ansible|